DollieWP/dollie/readme.txt

 [Learn More](https://getdollie.com/enterprise-cloud-automation-for-wordpress/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

-### Top Features
+= Top Features =

 **World-Class Performance & Security for all your sites on the platform.**
-Our engineers used many decades of combined experience to build a highly scalable container-based infrastructure that ensures that all the sites hosted on your platform will blow your customers away.
-Customer can launch brand new WordPress sites in under your own domain in just 30 seconds.
+Our engineers used many decades of combined experience to build a highly scalable container-based infrastructure which ensures that all the sites hosted on your platform will blow your customers away.
+Your customers can launch brand new WordPress sites under your own domain in 30 seconds flat.

 [Learn More About Our Technology](https://getdollie.com/wordpress-cloud-automation//?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)